What is gum disease?

-But bear in mind, none of these factors can, on their own, cause gum disease to develop and spread throughout the body.
-As long as you maintain a rigorous and thorough oral hygiene routine, it will be extremely difficult for gum disease to establish a foothold and spread.
+However, it is important to note that none of these factors alone can solely cause gum disease to develop and spread throughout the body.
+By maintaining a consistent and comprehensive oral hygiene routine, it becomes highly challenging for gum disease to take hold and progress.

 The Most Common Cause of Gum Disease

 Whether you are going through hormonal changes, such as during pregnancy, are a smoker, or take certain prescription medications, gum disease is primarily caused by the unrestricted growth of bacteria and plaque in the mouth.

 This is actually good news because it means that most of the time gum disease is easily prevented by a good oral hygiene routine.
 While the above-listed issues can increase the risk of gum disease (and make prevention more difficult), it is ultimately up to you whether it actually develops.